 The perfect lighting setup for a leopard gecko is fairly simple and can be done in two different ways.

 Leopard geckos need both lighting and heat during the day and only heat at night.
 This can be achieved with a mix-and-match combination of several different lighting and heating elements.

 Option 1: Heat Lamp with Night Heat Source

 The first option is to use a light and heat lamp combination bulb.
-These bulbs are often called a daylight or basking bulb.
+These bulbs are often called daylight or basking bulbs.
 They are used to provide both heat and light during the daytime.
 At night, when the daylight bulb is off, a secondary heat source needs to be used to keep the tank warm.
 The most popular heat bulb is a ceramic bulb.
 However, you can also use a heat mat.

 Both the basking and ceramic bulb should be connected to a thermostat to control the temperatures.
 Thermostats maintain temperatures in the enclosure and prevent overheating by shutting off any malfunctioning elements.
 It is also a good idea to connect your heat lamp to an automatic timer.
 This means you do not have to remember to switch these elements on and off each day.